 Currently upgradient of the wetland is the house, garage/shed, and large paved driveway.
 The existing expansive driveway is within 32-feet of the wetlands.
 The building and pavement will be moved further from the wetland.
-The proposed deck, which will be permeable beneath, will be 49.5-feet from the wetland.
+The proposed deck, which will be permeable beneath, will be 51.5 feet from the wetland.
 Drip edges will be installed on the west side of the building to promote infiltration, reduce the rate of runoff, and provide treatment.
 Runoff from the east and north side of the building will be captured in gutters and will be directed to the infiltration system beneath the deck.
-Runoff from the new driveway will be routed across the lawn through a swale that will treat, reduce the velocity, and reduce runoff temperature before discharge into the wetland.
+The portion of the driveway within the wetland buffer will be constructed using permeable materials, either pavement or pavers.
+Runoff from the impervious portion of the new driveway will be routed across the lawn through a swale that will treat, reduce the velocity, and reduce runoff temperature before discharge into the wetland.